Cervical screening self-collection is now available from VCS Pathology

 - Requesting the test: Practitioners should request a CST or cervical screening test.

-If you are not a VCS Pathology practitioner, register here.
+If you are not a VCS Pathology practitioner, register here to receive test results.

 - Sending the sample: Click here to access instructions for sending samples to VCS.